 When thinking of Mexican music, most people probably think of Mariachis like you see above.
 If you’re a bit more cultured, you might even remember the trumpet and accordion laments played on one of the two or three Mexican radio stations in your town.
-What you’ve heard before is probably one of two kinds of music; if the bass is a tuba and there are lots of horns, it is called “banda,” and if it has more accordion and guitar then it’s probably “norteno.”
+What you have heard before is probably one of two kinds of music; if the bass is a tuba and there are lots of horns, it is called “banda,” and if it has more accordion and guitar then it’s probably “norteno.”
 Along with better-known salsa, cumbia, and of course mariachi, these diverse types of Latin music are easy to lump into one category and, for many people, dismiss.

 However, possibly because of the language barrier, there is great rock and pop music south of the border that’s not well-known in the English-speaking world that is well worth a listen.
 Panteón Rococó, Café Tacuba, Molotov, Celso Piña, and Nortec are all excellent bands/artists from Mexico.
 Each could be squeezed into a genre, but they mix styles, innovate and evolve.
 The easiest way to describe the five are alternative rock, ska, rap/punk, cumbia, and electronic.
 All still tour and each has played Mexico City’s huge music festival, Vive Latino.
 So this Cinco de Mayo, we suggest you dig a bit deeper for Mexican music than a Mariachi Band and check out these five kickass examples.